Davide-sd/ip_address/README.md

 ### Can you add an option to use a different map provider other than OpenStreetMap?

-No, because most of other map providers require an API key, whereas OSM does not need it.
+No, because most other map providers require an API key, whereas OSM does not need it.
 This means everyone should be able to view the map.